Synerty/peek-mobile-theme/docs/generic_sections/tables_section/tables_section.rst

 SCSS Files
 ----------

-The Tables looks classes are found in the :file:`_tables_section.scss`.
+The Tables style classes are found in the :file:`_tables_section.scss`.

 The Tables Section HTML layout classes are found in the